-The cost of a short code varies by what type of short code you're looking to lease.
-If you're interested in leasing a dedicated short code, you can either lease a vanity short code for $1,000/month, or lease non-vanity short code for $500/month.
-The cost to using a shared short code can be significantly cheaper than a dedicated short code, but it does pose some risks which you can read about here.
+What is SMS short code pricing?
+The cost of a short code varies by what type of short code you’re looking to lease.
+If you’re interested in SMS short code pricing, you can either lease a vanity short code for $1,000/month, or lease non-vanity short code for $500/month.
+SMS short code pricing for a shared short code can be significantly cheaper than a dedicated short code, but it does pose some risks which you can read about here.

 Dedicated Short Code vs. Shared Short Code